inianantony/ExpenseTracker/README.md

 # Code and Demo

-1. NOTE : In Flutter the casing is very sensitive, like starting from folder naming to method and class namings, should start with small letter
+1. NOTE : In Flutter the casing is very sensitive, like starting from folder naming to method namings, should start with small letter
 2. NOTE : However dont worry, visual studio will guide you.

 ## Clean up the default code